dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 For the sake of brevity, the following conventions are used in the tables:

-* The column M marks whether items in a map are mandatory or optional.
-Mandatory items are indicated with an X in this column.
+* The column M marks whether items in a map are mandatory.
+  * X - Mandatory items.
+  * C - Conditionally mandatory item.
+Such items are usually optional but may be mandatory in some configurations.
+  * If the column is empty, the item is optional.
 * The column T gives the CBOR data type of the item.
   * U - Unsigned integer
   * I - Signed integer (i.e. CBOR unsigned or negative integer)